 In all honesty, the software itself makes for a drab experience but the company does deliver a dedicated email marketing platform for healthcare companies that need to achieve HIPAA compliance and, perhaps most importantly, easy-to-understand documentation.

-Paubox has also impressed at the awards this year, living up to its aim of delivering a platform that makes the complex world of HIPAA compliance that little bit easier.
+Paubox has also impressed at the awards this year, living up to its aim of delivering a platform that makes the complex world of HIPAA compliance that bit easier.

 How is Paubox compliant with GDPR & HIPAA?

 Essentially, Paubox’s “HIPAA-compliant” revolves around email encryption, which brings us back to the “data in motion” side of compliance that platforms like Salesforce can’t provide.

 - Email encryption: The only HIPAA compliant email solution with zero-step encryption on all sent emails.
 Your staff will love you for it.
 Your recipients too.

 - Inbound email security: Leverage ExecProtect, our patent-pending technology, to eliminate display name spoofing attacks.
 Ransomware and phishing protection also included.